obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 ./vendor/bin/sail artisan migrate
 ```

-Our application needs a super user to login, so we run the database seeder:
+Our application needs a super user to log in, so we run the database seeder:

 ```bash
 ./vendor/bin/sail artisan db:seed